icosa-foundation/open-brush-docs/user-guide.md

 * Any CC-BY Blocks model or .obj you like on Poly will appear on that panel \(assuming you are signed-in with the same account\).
 * Featured Poly creations will also be accessible on the panel, whether you are signed-in or not.
-* You can remix Blocks models and uploaded .objs in your Tilt Brush sketches, and share remixed sketches back to Poly.
+* You can remix Blocks models and uploaded .objs in your Open Brush sketches, and share remixed sketches back to Poly.
-* Note: you cannot import published Tilt Brush sketches into Tilt Brush sketches at this time.
+* Note: you cannot import published Open Brush sketches into Open Brush sketches at this time.

 ### ![](.gitbook/assets/20.png) **Lights**